 – Use the tea and coffee flasks to keep the meal warm.
 You may put the sauce into a flask to keep it hot, while you prepare the other food.
 Then seal the hot sauce and enjoy the hot meal.

-– You can also create a hot box from your standard cool box if you need hot meal instead of cold one.
-You could do this by filling the box with some hot air from a kettle.
+– You could do this by filling the box with some hot air from a kettle.
 After that, put your pans inside the box and keep it warm until serving.
 Just make sure that the recipients won’t actually melt the inside of your box!

-- And right just before dinner is served, call everyone to join the table.
+And right just before dinner is served, call everyone to join the table.
 This won’t allow anyone to get a cold meal.

-Food and Preparation Tips during hiking
+Food and Preparation Tips During Hiking

 You should not bring fresh foods or wet meal pouches while hiking.
-Besides the fact that they are heavier and bulk, the may also contain a plenty of water which can make them prone to freezing.
+Besides the fact that they are heavier and bulkier, the may also contain plenty of water which can make them prone to freezing.

 The best options are the plastic ones because the metal is heavier and also heats up fast, so it’s not good for winter cooking.
 Like an option, you may also bring some light plastic cups for drinks or think about Mother Earn and replace plastic with biodegradable alternatives.

 There are two options to organize the food: organize a bag of food for each day where everything is already planned out, and to organize by food type so you know where everything is.

 For our top choice of the best soft sided cooler, check out our earlier piece on this topic.

 However, make sure you share your experiences about how to keep your food warm during hiking with us and leave us a comment after the great hiking!